CSB-KaracaLab/prot-on/README.md

+### PROT-ON: Structure-based detection of designer PROTein-protein interface mutatiONs

 This repo contains the collection of codes to find designer interfacial mutations by setting multiple runs with [EvoEF1](https://github.com/tommyhuangthu/EvoEF).

-### PROT-ON: Structure-based detection of designer PROTein-protein interface mutatiONs
+### Introduction:
   Protein interactions are essential to any biological process.
 Therefore, understanding the impact of interfacial mutations on protein-protein interactions is vital.
 In this work, we present our PROT-ON tool, which uses [EvoEF1](https://github.com/tommyhuangthu/EvoEF) to scan the impact of all possible interfacial mutations.
 Our tool  performs a statistical analyis on the scanned mutational landscape to present the mostly-enriching and depleting-mutations.
 All these analyses take a couple minutes on a standard laptop.
 ### PROT-ON Architecture
 <p align="center">